 To address this, California is currently addressing SB919 that, if passed, would allow for school administrators to take the proper disciplinary actions.
 This would allow for schools to address the situation, rather than slapping the children with felony charges relating to pornography for a simple mistake made in adolescence.

-At Okabe & Haushalter, we strongly believe that “sexting” – while not advisable – should not leave a juvenile suffering from criminal charges.
+At Okabe & Haushalter, we strongly believe that “sexting” – while not advisable – should not leave juveniles suffering from criminal charges.
 If you have a child that has been criminally charged for sexting or another sexual offense, it is highly encouraged that you do not hesitate to contact a Los Angeles criminal defense attorney from our legal team as soon as possible.

-We have extensive experiencing handling the criminal process and know the best steps to take in our efforts to protect our client.
+We have extensive experiencing handling the criminal process and know the best steps to take in our efforts to protect our clients.
 Should you choose to contact a Los Angeles sex crimes lawyer from our firm, you will be able to be confident knowing that you will have an advocate on your side fully prepared to go the distance for you.
 We know what is at stake and will do everything possible to help you obtain the best possible outcome – no matter whether this is for a successful verdict, reduced penalties or dismissed charges.
 Call today.